cipollone/multinav2/README.md

 - Set up the virtual environment.

 ```
-poetry install
+poetry install -E tf
 ```
+or omit the extra `-E ..` if you have a compatible Tensorflow already.

-- Now you can run parts of this software.
-For example
+- Now you can run parts of this software:
 ```
-poetry run python path/to/script.py
 poetry run python -m multinav train ...
 ```